COMP2281/software-engineering-group24-25-04/RequirementDocumentation_Group04.md

 - Finish Requirements (Section 2 of the Requirement Documentation) - 12nd November
 - Finish Project Management (Section 3 of the Requirement Documentation) - 20th November
 - Finish Requirement Documentation - 21st November
-- Pre-preparation stage (Sprint 1+ Sprint 2)

-   Learn React

-   Design specifications of the website

-   Divide Frontend and Backend

-- Coding stage (Sprint 3 to Sprint 6)

-   Code all functional prototypes

-   Finish Database for backend

 - Finish test plan - 7th February
 - Finish Technical Report - 14th March
--  Final stage (Sprint 7)

-   Fix functionalities that do not work

-   Test all features on the web application

 - Product Handover - 1st May

+For Sprints 1 and 2, it's the pre-preparation stage.
+We will learn how to use React, design the website's specifications, and divide the Frontend and Backend.
+During the coding stage, which runs from sprint 3 to sprint 6, we will code all functional prototypes and complete the database for the backend.
+For the final stage in sprint 7, we need to test all features on the web application, fix the functionalities that do not work, and test.